 Laurel Winter Shelter

-Each February we host homeless men and women as our guests at Emmanuel for one week.
+Each February we host homeless men and/or women as our guests at Emmanuel for one week.
 The Laurel Winter Shelter is a collaborative program of many faith-based organizations that provide shelter and food during the winter months.
-Contact: Nancy Herron at 301-725-4364 or email@example.com.
+Contact: Paul Sutton at firstname.lastname@example.org or Robyn Pochettino at email@example.com.